 - Tom Kovach, Chairman

 - Benjamin Burns, Trustee

 - Missy Young, Trustee

 - Robin Reinarz, Ex-Officio Trustee

-A 501(c)(3) organization, Nevada School of the Arts has been serving the Las Vegas Valley for the last thirty-eight years and is the first member of National Guild For Community Arts Education.
+A 501(c)(3) organization, Nevada School of the Arts has been serving the Las Vegas Valley since 1977 and is the first member of National Guild For Community Arts Education.

 - To nurture personal and artistic development

 - To provide a dedicated and professional faculty

 - To offer curriculum, performances and exhibits for all ages